 California's 2017 Legislative Session: December 5, 2016 - November 30, 2018 (est.)

-- 2/17/2017AB725—(state parks and beaches)—An Act relating to state beaches and parks—Referred to Committee on Water, Parks and Wildlife
+- 2/17/2017AB725—(state parks and beaches)—An Act relating to state beaches and parks—Passed Committee on Water, Parks and Wildlife on 8-4 vote; referred to Appropriations Committee

 - 6/9/2016Californians are breathing easier!